arnaudsoullie/smod/README.md

-#smod
+# smod
 smod is a modular framework with every kind of diagnostic and offensive feature you could need in order to pentest modbus protocol.
 It is a full Modbus protocol implementation using Python and Scapy.
 This software could be run on Linux/OSX under python 2.7.x.

 Feel free to make pull requests, if there's anything you feel we could do better.

-##Summery
+## Summary
 SCADA (Process Control Networks) based systems have moved from proprietary closed networks to open source solutions and TCP/IP enabled networks steadily over recent years.
 This has made them vulnerable to the same security vulnerabilities that face our traditional computer networks.

 The Modbus/TCP protocol was used as the reference protocol to display the effectiveness of the test bed in carrying out cyber attacks on a power system protocol.
 Modbus/TCP was chosen specifically for these reasons: